 How can I get an overview of how long each of my departments takes to respond to the recalls?

 Click on the Reports tab and choose Response Time Report from the dropdown menu.
 It is then possible to change the year that you wish to view.

 How can I see a list of the recalls for which my departments have entered notes?

 Click on the Reports tab and choose Recall Status Notes Report from the dropdown menu.
 It is then possible to change the date range that you wish to view.
-In most cases, a department will write something in the Notes box when a recall affects your facility.
+Anytime a user puts a note in the note box it will appear here, as well as all “Have Product” statuses.